“My gynecologist told me openly that he is against home birth.”

 HOW DOES A HOME BIRTH USUALLY TAKE PLACE?

 “As individual as any other birth!
 There are no rules.
 Some births last for many hours, sometimes even several days.
 Other births are so quick that the midwife can barely get there in time!
-As a woman giving birth, you decide what you want to do, where and in which position you feel most comfortable and when you want to call your midwife.
+As a woman giving birth, you decide what you want to do, where and in which position you feel most comfortable, and when you want to call your midwife.

-During a home birth, babies are often born on a mat on the floor while the mother squats, stands on all fours or sits on a birthing stool.
+During a home birth, babies are often born on a mat on the floor while the mother squats, stands on all fours, or sits on a birthing stool.
 Of course, water births in a birthing pool are also very common and often beautiful!”

 WHAT HAPPENS AFTER BIRTH?